TaniyaCato/Jk-Assignment-2/about.md

 ---
 layout: default.html
 title: About Me
-Description: background information about me
+description: background information about me
 ---

 # About Me